An examination of the theories and concepts which underpin law, with further detailed consideration of Human Rights Law.

 4. Demonstrate higher level legal writing skills and apply legal skills and knowledge in a practical and theoretical context

 5. Demonstrate oral skills and knowledge in a practical and theoretical context through debating contested and conflicting philosophical views

 1 Fundamental Legal Concepts

-Law, the State and the individual; law and other disciplines; the role of lawyers, rule of law; concepts of rights and justice
+Law, the State and the individual; law and other disciplines; rule of law; concepts of rights and justice.

 2 Development of the Western Legal Tradition